ievgen-maker/Ievgen-maker.github.io/essays/codingStandards[Essay#4].md

 I like to think of coding standards the same way we think of unit standardization in science.
 They genuinely force me to write neater code, which is a blessing for both code reviewers and the curious onlooker peeking into my repo.

-This comparison comes from the memory of history’s biggest “oopsies” caused by simple, preventable mistakes.
+This comparison comes from one of history’s most expensive “oopsies.”
 The most famous?
 The **Mars Climate Orbiter**—a ~$327.6 million loss because NASA’s navigation team expected thruster data in Newton-seconds, but Lockheed Martin’s software sent pound-seconds instead (Varbolean, 2025).

 The result: a wrong trajectory, atmospheric entry at the wrong angle, and a spacecraft turned space-toast.
+Money, time, and teamwork—all gone in seconds.

 Sure, forgetting to name a variable properly won’t burn up $300 million worth of equipment—but it will still burn time, patience, and goodwill.